 As you may be aware, John Haggai attributes the acronym to Paul (in Mr Haggai’s book, Lead On! – 1986) but without specific citation or other documentation.”

 This is interesting as this publication date co-insides with the writing of the Blanchard book.
-The earliest printed evidence that meyer used the term is on a goal planning sheet from 1986.
+The earliest printed evidence that Meyer used the term is on a goal planning sheet from 1986.

 Meyer and Blanchard have collaborated on projects so this could explain why it is included in Herseys and Blanchards seminal work.

-The original version used by Meyer was:
+The original version used by Meyer used the criteria:

 - Realistic and

-Meyer users the term Tangible , however the most common version uses time bound – the Blanchard/ Hersey version.
+Meyer users the term Tangible , however the most common version uses Time bound – the Blanchard/ Hersey version.